 - name,

 - gender,

 - specialty,

 - Hospital affiliations,

-- languages spoken,
+- languages spoken, and

-- office locations, and
+- office locations.

-You can also get information about which providers are accepting new patients.
+You can get information about which Providers are accepting new patients.
 The online directory complies with state and Federal laws.
 It is more current than the paper directory.

-Plan Providers are contracted to be part of our network.
+Please Note: Plan Providers are contracted to be part of our network.
 Contracts can be terminated either by a provider or by us.
 A provider may also leave the network to retire, relocate or for other reasons.
 This means that we cannot guarantee your Provider will be in the network for the duration of your membership.

-Please Note: If your PCP leaves the network, we will make every effort to give you at least 60 days notice.
-We will help you find a new Plan Provider.
-Under certain circumstances you may be eligible for transition services if your provider leaves the network.
-See section I.F.
+You may be eligible for transition services if your provider leaves the network.
+See section I.G.
 SERVICES PROVIDED BY A DISENROLLED OR NON-PLAN PROVIDER for details.